 The hero image is the image you may see at the top of a website’s page.
 When someone lands on your site, it’s generally the first image they’ll see and can make quite a statement to the visitor.
 If you’re looking to make a big impact with not-too-much effort, switching up the hero image on your page can be your quick win.
 Whether you’re taking new brand photography or want to swap in a new stock photo, a new image can change the entire aesthetic of the page.

 As a business owner, there’s a high likelihood you’re hanging out on social media.
 And whether it’s Facebook, Pinterest, Instagram or Twitter, chances are you use some sort of template for sharing your content online.

 When is the last time you’ve switch up those social graphics?
 If you’re cycling through the same three or four templates, it might be time for a change.
 Thankfully, we live in world where making these kinds of changes doesn’t have to take too much effort.
-You can hire this out (shameless plug for my graphic design serves here), buy templates on Creative Market or Etsy for a few bucks and make tweaks to keep them aligned with your brand or spend a few hours learning a design platform like Adobe Illustrator, Canva or PicMonkey.
+You can hire this out, buy templates on Creative Market or Etsy for a few bucks and make tweaks to keep them aligned with your brand or spend a few hours learning a design platform yourself like Adobe Illustrator, Canva or PicMonkey.

 Let me preface this one with a little disclaimer: if you worked with a designer, a lot of thought and care went into creating your brand’s color palette and accent color(s).

 When I work with clients, I provide four colors and if we usually stick with one or two as the accent color for the website – this is used for things like buttons, headings, sections, etc. If you’ve purchased a brand on a site like Etsy or from our own template shop here at Witt and Company, it’s best to select the update from your existing color palette.